The Fruit Of The Spirit Is Love: (Part 1. The Presence And Work Of The Holy Spirit)

-In the fullness of time, Jesus came unto His own and chose twelve disciples.
-He loved them as a brother, a friend, and their Lord.
+In the fullness of time, Jesus came unto His own (the nation of Israel) and chose twelve disciples.
+He loved them as a brother, as a friend, and as their Lord.

 Paul would then go about to expound on the Son.
 Born of a virgin like foretold, and how He lived a sinless life.
 He would tell about how this sinless Lamb of God would have to be slain for their sin and if that did not happen, they would not be able to get to heaven because they would have to account for their evil themselves.
 The price of not accepting the gift of life from Jesus would be an eternity away from God, with God's enemy Satan, in a place not designed for them but designed for Satan and his demons (hell).